 In contrast, Susan Golombok conducted a study on “Families Created by Surrogate Motherhood: Mother-Child Relationships and Children’s Psychological Adjustment at 7 Years of Age”[7].
 She examined the effects of surrogacy by assessing maternal positivity, maternal negativity, mother-child interaction, and child adjustment.
 The author concludes that there is no difference in maternal negativity, maternal positivity, or child adjustment, but notes that families who have used surrogacy have less positive mother-child interaction than in the case of natural conception.

 What criticisms can be made of this study?
-First, the study focuses exclusively on the figure of the “adoptive” intended mother and not on the surrogate mother or the intended father, who are an integral part of the child’s parental context.
+First, the study focuses exclusively on the figure of the “adoptive” commissioning mother and not on the surrogate mother or the commissioning father, who are an integral part of the child’s parental context.
 Therefore, we omit relationships between fathers and children, as well as relationships between extended relatives and children.
 Furthermore, the author selected only cases of families that remained stable after resorting to surrogacy and did not include cases of children abandoned at birth or given up for adoption after being taken in by commissioning parents, which would have a direct impact on the result.

 There has been no analysis of the long-term effects and repercussions of this practice on the surrogate mother’s own children.
 One of the selection criteria for surrogate mothers is that they have already had one or more children.
 However, these children may also experience traumas, such as believing that they can be sold or growing up with the belief that they can purchase the baby born through surrogacy from their mothers.